pactus-project/pactus.org/website/learn/basic/committee.md

 2. If the validator doesn't exist in the committee, the last validator will leave the committee.
 3. There can be more than one sortition transaction per block.
 4. At least ⅔ of the total stake should be remain.
+5. Validators inside committee can not increase their stake.